bxparks/rpn83p/docs/USER_GUIDE.md

 #### RPN Stack Size

 The default size of the RPN stack is 4 for compatibility with traditional HP RPN calculators.
-However, RPN83P allows the RPN stack size to changed between 4 and 8, using the `SSIZ` command under the `MODE` menu (which can be quickly accessed through the `MODE` button):
+However, RPN83P allows the RPN stack size to be changed between 4 and 8, using the `SSIZ` command under the `MODE` menu (which can be quickly accessed through the `MODE` button):

 - ![ROOT > MODE](images/menu-root-mode.png)
     - ![ROOT > MODE > SSIZ](images/menu-root-mode-ssiz.png)